iemilov/caafs-platform/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Before starting the following azure resources should be deployed and configured
+Before starting, the following azure resources should be deployed and configured:

 ### Prerequisites